Photo by Vanina Sorrenti

 Along the years, they performed live, among other spaces and festivals, at Opéra de Lyon, CTM Festival, KW Institute of Contemporary Art, Arma 17, Barbican Centre, Berghain, Centre Georges Pompidou, Florence Gould Hall, Mobile Art by Zaha Hadid in Hong Kong, Tokyo, New York; MUDAM, MuCEM, Museo Madre, National Museum of Singapore, New Museum, Palazzo Reale in Milan, La Triennale, Radialsystem V, documenta14 in Athens and Kassel, Funkhaus in Berlin, Manifesta12 in Palermo.

 »Killer Road«, their homage to musician and singer Nico, authored with Patti Smith and Jesse Paris Smith, was performed live in 2014 in Berlin, London, and New York, anticipating the release of the eponymous record.

 In 2016, for »Before Music There Is Blood«, their mini-album featuring a rework by Max Loderbauer, they have collaborated with some of the world’s most prestigious music conservatories—including Shanghai’s Conservatory of Music (China), The N. A. Rimsky-Korsakov Saint Petersburg State Conservatory (Russia), and the Conservatorio di Musica S. Pietro A Majella in Napoli (Italy).
 The trio recorded conservatoire students practicing and rehearsing, capturing the sounds out of context and reworking them into a suite of four productions.
 “Soundwalk Collective’s devil is forever in the detail, making what was evidently hours of painstaking work seem quite natural and otherworldly”.
 Boomkat

 In June 2017 they composed the music for the latest creation of Sasha Waltz »Kreatur«, which saw its world premiere at Radialsystem V in Berlin.
 The composition uses recordings from inside various factories and iconic re-appropriated buildings; landmarks of 20th century architecture embodying power, control and mass production.

-Their latest body of work »Transmissions«, is published as a numbered edition box of 4x 12′′LP, and featured as part of documenta14 in Athens and Kassel.
+Later the same year they published »Transmissions«, a numbered edition box of 4x 12′′LP, featured as part of documenta14 in Athens and Kassel.